Oxymetaphoric/milestone_project_1/README.md

 - Easy navigation, plenty of breadcrumbs, back-to-the-top links/widgets and other quality of life features
-- Accessible for colourblind, visually impared, and other users with accessibility needs
+- Accessible for colourblind, visually impaired, and other users with accessibility needs
 - All functionality presented works as expected and as intended
 - Quick and easy access to contact details and location
-- Plenty of images and a friendly aethetic presentation -Simple to use with logical flow and clear and straightforward navigation
+- Plenty of images and a friendly aesthetic presentation -Simple to use with logical flow and clear and straightforward navigation

 #### User Stories